AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/merkury.md

 ### Gather required credentials

-In order to access your bucket on Platform, you need to provide valid values for the following credentials:
+In order to access your bucket on Experience Platform, you need to provide valid values for the following credentials:

 | Credential | Description |
 | --- | --- |
 | Access key | The access key ID for your bucket.
 You can retrieve this value from your [!DNL Merkury] team. |
 | Secret key | The secret key ID for your bucket.
 You can retrieve this value from your [!DNL Merkury] team. |
 | Bucket name | This is your Merkury bucket where files will be shared.
 You can retrieve this value from your [!DNL Merkury] team. |

+For more information on set up for [!DNL Merkury] and other prerequisites, read the [[!DNL Merkury] source overview](../../../../connectors/data-partners/merkury.md).

 ## Connect your Merkury Account